Gentrack/gcis-demo-welcome-home/README.md

 It is time to deploy the integration.
 This will setup an app in Heroku to connect MailChimp and GCIS, and create a new MailChimp list to receive new customers.

-1. Click the **Deploy to Heroku** button to create a new instance of this sample integration:
+1. Click on the **Deploy to Heroku** button below, to create a new instance of this sample integration:

     [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/Gentrack/gcis-demo-welcome-home)
 2. On the __Create New App__ populate the following values then click **Deploy app**
     * App name - provide a value, or leave it blank to let Heroku generate a value
     * Region - chooses a region that suits you
+    * APP_PUB_KEY - paste the GCIS public key you obtained earlier
     * MAILCHIMP_API_KEY - paste the MailChimp API key you obtained earlier
     * MAILCHIMP_LIST_NAME - provide a name for a new list in MailChimp which we will create for the integration (e.g. "Energise Me"), be aware this is also used as the organization name in the starter email template.
-    * APP_PUB_KEY - paste the GCIS public key you obtained earlier

 Once the application is deployed you will be able to access the integration console at `https://(your-app-name).herokuapp.com/admin`.